FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 measurements, without any significant delays between them.
 The durations of the trial measurements are increasing linearly, as higher number of trial measurement results take longer to process.

-## Probabilistic Notions

-Before internals of PLRsearch are described, we need to define notions valid for situations when loss ratio is not entirely determined by offered load.

-Some of the notions already incorporate assumptions the PLRsearch algorithm applies.

-### Loss Count Only

-It is assumed that the traffic generator detects duplicate packets on receive, and reports this as an error.

-No latency (or other information) is taken into account.

-### Independent Trials

-PLRsearch still assumes the system under test can be subjected to trial measurements.
-The loss count is no longer determined precisely, but it is assumed that for every system under test, its configuration, traffic type and trial duration, there is a probability distribution over possible loss counts.

-This implies trial measurements are probabilistic, but the distribution is independent of possible previous trial measurements.

-Independence from previous measurements is not guaranteed in the real world.
-The previous measurements may improve performance (via long-term warmup effects), or decrease performance (due to long-term resource leaks).

 ### Trial Durations